takatux/random_password_generator/README.md

 # random password generator
 Random Password Generator Using Python3

-- This litle script able to generate random password for any username.
+- This litle script ables to generate random password for any username.
 - run python3 `python_generate_password.py` Input the username, the password will be generated
 ```
 references :